 Fannie Porter Entertained Butch Cassidy and the Sundance Kid at Her Brothel

 Fannie Porter ran one of the more high-end brothels in Texas, one that was said to have “fine glass fixtures, silk sheets and plush carpeting.”
 Special guests, like the members of Butch Cassidy’s gang of bandits (known as the Wild Bunch) were given chilled Champagne.
-Despite being a classy lady, however, she was no pushover, and was known to chase police offers off her property with a broom.
+Despite being a classy lady, she was no pushover, and was known to chase law enforcers off her property with a broom.

 Porter's "boardinghouse" "served as a rest stop, hideout, rendezvous, and headquarters for Butch Cassidy and the rest of the Hole-in-the-Wall Gang."
 It’s said that the Sundance Kid met his later girlfriend and partner-in-crime Etta Place while she was working at Fannie’s brothel.
 The last time the Wild Bunch showed up to Fannie’s place, intent on going their separate ways, she treated them like real VIPs, throwing them an elaborate going-away party.